Taking back control of “our fish”?

 Of course i know my Brexit supporting detractors will have a pop.
 But I doubt they will actually look at all that i did, achieved and campaigned for while i was MP for the area.
 Check out the record (including the records on this site) and the many speeches I made and campaigns i led, including my time as Shadow Liberal Democrat Fisheries Minister.

 The future prospects of the British fishing industry are vexed by angrily expressed wild assertions …none worse than the cruel hoax of claims made by local & national Conservatives who misled local fishermen as part of their campaign.
 Their Brexit bedfellows in UKIP are holding meetings calling on people to fight for “our fish”.
 I wonder how the majority of fish, which migrate between UK and other waters, feel about having to carry blue passports?!
+But when I call public meetings to hold the Tories to account they run a mile. the local Tory MP clung to his bunker throughout the referendum campaign when i held well attended public meetings with expert speakers who covered this and other topics very well.
+They don’t need to attend meetings or to be held to account or to have their lies exposed, because they know that the media are useless and fake news always seems to win anyway.
+So why should they bother?

 We need a better and a more honest policy